ejwillemse/BAN313/chapter1.md

 - H0: there is no difference between the prices of Company A and Company B, HA: there is a difference between the prices of Company A and Company B.
 - H0: there is no difference between the mean prices of Company A and Company B, HA: there is a difference between the average prices of Company A and Company B.
 - H0: the price differences between Company A and Company B is zero, HA: the price differences between Company A and Company B is not zero.
-- H0: the mean price difference between Company A and Company B is zero, HA: the mean price difference between Company A and Company B is not zero.
+- H0: the mean of price differences between Company A and Company B is zero, HA: the mean of price differences between Company A and Company B is not zero.

 *** =hint
 Have a look at the case study background, shown in the first question, and the chapters on inference in the [Introductory Statistics with Randomization and Simulation](https://www.openintro.org/stat/textbook.php?stat_book=isrs) textbook.